 - make the home or work environment into a place that supports people’s goals and aspirations.

-Good Feng Shui is like having a loving parent or caretaker, who constantly gives you positive feedback: “You are doing great, you are loved, keep going!”
+Good Feng Shui is like a loving parent or partner, who constantly gives you positive feedback, such as: “You are doing great, you are loved, keep going!”

-Bad Feng Shui is like having a supressive parent or caretaker that constantly puts you down: “You are a mess, you do nothing right, you will never succeed.”
+However, Bad Feng Shui is like having a suppressive parent or partner that constantly puts you down: “You are a mess, you do nothing right, you will never succeed.”

 Meaning of Feng Shui

-The term “Feng Shui means literally “Wind and Water” the forces that shape the landscape.
-It is pronounced “Fung Schway” and it refers to a set of rules in Chinese philosophy that govern spatial arrangement and orientation in relation to patterns related to the Universal Laws, as expressed in the Natural World.
+The term “Feng Shui means literally “Wind and Water” – the forces that shape the landscape.
+It is pronounced “Fung Schway.”
+In short, it refers to a set of rules in Chinese philosophy that govern spatial arrangement and orientation in relation to patterns related to the Universal Laws, as expressed in the Natural World.

-It is said that the term Feng Shui is actually a short way to refer to an ancient poem, which described the ideal conditions of a place where human life could thrive, in harmony with Heaven and Earth.
+An ancient poem described the ideal conditions of a place where human life could thrive, in harmony with Heaven and Earth: